aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/slicer/_index.md

 Returns or sets the vertical offset of slicer shape from its top row, in pixels.

+**Remarks**

+NOTE: This member is now obsolete.
+Instead, please use Shape.Top property.
+This property will be removed 12 months later since May 2025.
+Aspose apologizes for any inconvenience you may have experienced.

 **Parameters:**
 | Parameter | Type | Description |
 | --- | --- | --- |